 Once you have acquired a Home Loan, the next step is the repayment process.
-Depending on the type of loan you have taken and the amount loaned, repayments can take anywhere between 2 to 20 years.
+Depending on the type of loan you have taken and the amount loaned, repayments can take anywhere up to 30 years.
 This makes it essential that you find ways to manage your Home Loan, so that the repayment process does not become a financial burden.

 Make Use of Partial Pre-Payment